Risk 2210 A.D.: Video game version

 A video game version of Risk 2210 A.D. called Invade Earth was created by Jonathan Crosmer using Java.
 It also allowed users to play the original Risk, Risk: Godstorm and a few other variations of the game.
 Players could also network across the Internet to play with others.
 Invade Earth ceased to function in February 2018 due to security updates to Java.

+Reception

+The game has been reviewed in an entry for The Encyclopedia of Science Fiction, with the reviewer noting that it is "an excellent example of a game that is easy to learn and hard to master" and that the game is "more fluid than the original Risk; no position is impregnable, and no strategy is optimal".